tomasz-wajsman/sam-backend/README.md

 ### How to use this application?
 1. Clone this repository
+2. Type *npm install* to download the dependencies
-2. Configure the server as shown in *How to configure the server?* section
+3. Configure the server as shown in *How to configure the server?* section
-3. Start the server
+4. Start the server

 ### API endpoints
 * **GET /** - home route